falterfriday/blog/_posts/2016-05-13-The-Portfolio.md

 date: 2016-05-13
 ---

 Ugh...
-Boostrap made me want to punch a baby in the face.
+Boostrap made me want to punch a baby.
 Sometimes...
 Right in its face.

 The second project was designing a portfolio on CodePen.
 While the experience was much better than the struggles of my first page (Tribute), the navbar was a huge headache.
 I was trying to make sure that, in addition to working, it was mobile friendly.
-I'm getting the feeling that anything designed for the web these days needs to be mobile friendly, if-not mobile first.
+I'm getting the feeling that anything designed for the web these days needs to be mobile friendly, if not mobile first.

 I. Was.
 Frustrated.